TebasMartinez/Ironhack-Data-Analytics-Bootcamp-2025/Week 02 - Data Manipulation/README.md

   - A class can inherit from another class called superclass or parent class.
 So the "student" class could inherit from the "human" class.

 ### 3 types of missing values
-MAR : Missing At Random - Value is missing connected to another value MCAR : Missing Completely At Random - Value is missing completely randomly
+- MAR: Missing At Random - Value is missing connected to another value
+- MCAR: Missing Completely At Random - Value is missing completely randomly
-MNAR: Missing Not At Random - Value is missing because of a characteristic of the value
+- MNAR: Missing Not At Random - Value is missing because of a characteristic of the value

+### Types of Join